Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 Scams pretending to be customer service can come in many forms.
 It's not uncommon for members of the group to be directly messaged by administrators and other members of the group claiming to work for large exchanges and try to charge users thousands of dollars for sorting account security issues.

-For the most part, these phishing attempts demand remote control of your computer, something no one from a legitimate support team will ever ask for.
+For the most part, these phishing scams and other attempts demand remote control of your computer, something no one from a legitimate support team will ever ask for.
 Scammers often try to get you to send digital currency to an external address to ensure greater protection of your Coinbase account.
 Scammers are also known to ask for your login credentials in order to gain complete control of your account.

 Sadly, copycat administrators tend to target newbies, who are more susceptible to being duped than regular crypto enthusiasts.
 The best way to tell if someone is posing as an admin is to copy their username and search the group for posts by that user.
 If you see nothing, it's more than likely a fake administrator.